In this article

 Refer to these basic tax laws when you’re filing your business taxes:

-Step 4: File by the right deadline
+Step 4: File by the correct deadline

 The due date for tax filing differs depending on your business structure.
 Here’s the breakdown: